SevakZakharyan/defi-prices-api/README.md

 ⚠️ **Important:**
 - You must provide your own **Ethereum RPC URL** from [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or another provider.
 - Update the `.env` file with your values.
-Example:

 ---